As you prepare to enjoy the festive season, protecting your trade tools and equipment becomes more important than ever.

 No matter the type of trade business you manage, If you take on any employees, you must have Employers' Liability Insurance.
 This insurance is needed by law and a policy will protect your business if one of your employees manages to damage a customer's property, injure a third party or themselves or cause death due to the work they are doing for you.
 Find out more here.

 Tools in Transit Insurance

 As a tradesperson, your tools and your livelihood go hand in hand.
 Can you imagine your work week without them?
 That's why it's imperative to get them covered.
 We've found that tool theft is consistently on the rise, and with all of the lines of defence, you put in place, having a good Tool Insurance policy can really save your bacon.
-Rhino's Tools In Transit Insurance keeps your weapons covered in case they are lost, damaged or stolen whilst in transit.
+Rhino's Tools In Transit Insurance keeps your weapons covered in case they are damaged or stolen whilst in transit.